-Some doctors advise waiting until you have had at least one menstrual cycle, simply because this makes it easier to date the pregnancy.
-If you experienced an early miscarriage, you may find that your cycle returns to normal almost immediately.
-If you suffered a miscarriage later in the pregnancy, you may have to wait for your cycle to return.
+Some doctors advise waiting until you have had a least one menstrual cycle, simply because it makes it easier to date the pregnancy.
+If you experienced an early miscarriage, you may find that your cycle returns to normal almost immediately. if you suffered a miscarriage later in the pregnancy, you may have to wait for your cycle to return.
 In some cases, this could take up to a few months.

 Trying to conceive after a miscarriage can be emotionally tough, and you may find yourself feeling anxious or worried about whether you will conceive, and even whether you may suffer from another miscarriage.
 Talk to your partner about how you feel, and allow him to share his worries with you.
 You may also find that speaking to friends and family, especially those who have experienced miscarriage, helps you to deal with your emotions.

 Don’t be afraid to talk to your healthcare provider about your concerns.
 They are there to support you through this and will be able to offer tailored advice based on your unique situation.